koljah-de/getBingDesktopPicture/README.md

 # getBingDesktopPicture
-Download the Bing Desktop daily picture and set it as background.
+Download the Bing Desktop daily picture and set it as background.<br/>
 Written in bash.

 ### Installing